dimitri-nicolo/calico/CONTRIBUTING_MANIFESTS.md

 #### 1. Figure out which manifest it belongs in

-To add a new resource, ask yourselve if there's an existing rendered manifest this belongs in.
-Avoid adding new manifests at all cost!
+To add a new resource, ask yourself if there's an existing rendered manifest this belongs in.
 The following information explains how dependencies are handled in the install procedure and should help you to identify which manifest to add it to:

 [chart] charts/tigera-secure-ee-core: